GH-Henry/WebChat/README.md

 # Lessons Learned

 In iteration 1 we learned how to create branches and merge branches together using git.
 We also learned how to connect a functioning HTML page with a Java server via websockets.

+In iteration 2 we learned how to identify and record the functional and non-functional requirements of our application.
+A mock-up of the user interface was created as well as a context and class diagram to describe the relationship between components of the WebChat application.